• Skip to primary navigation

 A poster of 4 images showing to how to melt chocolate and cream in a double boiler

 1. The first step is to melt the chocolate.
 For best results, the chocolate should be chopped into small pieces.
 If you are using chocolate chips or buttons, there is no need to chop them further.
-Place the chocolate in a heat-proof bowl.
+Place the chocolate in a medium bowl (heat proof).

-2. Add the heavy whipping cream into the chocolate.
+2. Add the heavy cream into the chocolate.

 3. Melt the chocolate and cream in a microwave or in a double boiler.
 Don’t have both?
 Here’s how you can double boil your chocolate with the pots you have at home.
 If you are using the microwave, make sure the bowl you are using is microwave safe and heat the chocolate in 10 to 20 seconds intervals.
 Mix the chocolate to see if it has fully melted.
 If you are using the double boiling method, use a heat-proof bowl.
 Stir the chocolate and cream to expedite the melting.